 Schools vs. Adult Day Care

-The difference between best practice in the schools and best practice in adult services is the fact that the staff and teachers are licensed.
-They have training and have studied the research literature about best practices.
-They have done student teaching and got first hand experiences under mentor teachers.
+The difference between best practices in the schools and best practices in adult services is the fact that the staff and teachers are licensed.
+They have the training and have studied the research literature about best practices.
+They have done student teaching and got first-hand experiences under mentor teachers.